The data meeting point for the whole sports ecosystem

 Clubs already use and generate data on performances, players, marketing, stadium, and supporters.
 Data Exchange enables clubs to seize many opportunities to:

 Federations and Leagues have a critical need of data to help them manage events, business partnerships, and contracts.
-Every day, fans and supporters are looking forward to browsing sports statistics, compiled from NHL, NBA or UEFA Champions League data.
+Every day, fans and supporters are looking forward to browsing sports statistics that can be leveraged.
 Federations and leagues can also benefit from exchanging data to:

 Sponsors and brands are also “players on the field”.
 As Sport Tech and data exchange are transforming the Sport Economy, sponsors and brands can use new comprehensive datasets from federations and clubs to: